arisuki/FruitSlots/README.md

 - create a virtual casino with multiple slot machines to choose from, each with different minimum and maximum betting amounts
 - mobile-friendly adaptation
 - keep track of a player's money using cookies
+- move layout around to have betting and money panels closer to the centre
+- list possible winning combinations